-Mobile payment industry is one of the fastest growing industries as more and more businesses are providing mobile payment options to expand their business for increasing number of online and walk-in consumers who prefer mobile payment methods.
-This has been evident by the growth of $100 billion industry in 2011 to $431 billion industry now which is expected to double by 2019 and a growing interest by technology giants like Apple, Samsung and Google to launch their own products in this domain.
-The industrious growth of the mobile payment is mainly due to mushrooming of innovative mobile payment methods which have taken the purchase process to a next level of ease on the level of personal comfort and cost-benefit.
+The mobile payment industry is one of the fastest-growing industries as more and more businesses are providing mobile payment options to expand their business for an increasing number of online and walk-in consumers who prefer mobile payment methods.
+This has been evident by the growth of $100 billion industry in 2011 to $431 billion industry now which is expected to double by 2019 and a growing interest by technology giants like Apple, Samsung, and Google to launch their own products in this domain.
+The industrious growth of the mobile payment is mainly due to mushrooming of innovative mobile payment methods which have taken the purchase process to the next level of ease on the level of personal comfort and cost-benefit.

 & : Statics provided by Statista & Business Insider

 As mobile technology advances with every passing day, innovators around the globe come up with new and more interesting ways to provide more interesting and easy mobile payment solutions.
 Among the plethora of mobile payments options, the following are the 5 outstanding ways you may use at some time if you aren’t using them already.

 Traditional mobile payment methods involve setting up a mobile payment account based on your credit card details so that, payments for the purchase are made from that virtual account which draws money from the visa account which has been linked to it previously.

 Leading mobile payment service providers like PayPal, Bitcoin, Google Wallet, Apple Pay, Square, and many others use this method for mobile payments at a nominal cost per transaction.
 Some of these service providers also offer mobile attachable Credit card reader.

 On a more casual side of affairs, some mobile payment solutions are specialized for a special type of payments.
 For example, Tabbed out is an app which lets you enjoy meals in hundreds of restaurants around the US and pay the bill via your phone.